niolabs/docs/docs/service-design-patterns/simulators.md

 ## Understanding simulators

-Before we get into too many use cases, it is helpful to understand how simulators work along with their naming conventions.
+Before getting into too many use cases, it is helpful to understand how simulators work along with their naming conventions.
 There are many types of nio _Simulator_ blocks, but once you understand the naming, their function will be clear.
 The basic idea is that a simulator block consists of a generator and a trigger.
 Each simulator block will be named **<Generator><Trigger>Simulator**.
 For example, if you want to use the `Counter` generator and the `Interval` trigger as your simulator, then you can use the _CounterIntervalSimulator_ block type.

 ### Generators